zahan97/Stock-Search/README.md

 # StockSearch

-A fully responsive Angular Web App with Node.js RESTful API architecture that allows users to view any company's stock prices along with related news and real-time charts of various prices and meta-data from the Tiingo API.<br>
+A fully responsive Web App with Node.js RESTful API architecture that allows users to view any company's stock prices along with related news and real-time charts of various prices and meta-data from the Tiingo API.<br>
 Also, there are numerous features like autocomplete, auto-refreshing live data, adding favorite stocks to a watchlist, buy and sell stocks, and sharing news articles on social media.

 Chekout the website on http://www.stocksearch.pw/